jkingportfolio/CI_PP4_Pic_Pals/README.md

 To avoid unnecessary repetition of images, only the feature being referred to will have screenshots.
 Information on how to navigate to the feature referred to will be described within its relevant table reference.

-1. As a user, I want to use the navigation bar so that i can seamlessly navigate around the app.
+1. As a user, I want to use the navigation bar so that I can seamlessly navigate around the app.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |